 Passed Out UPS Driver Crashes in McKinney, Texas

-Delivery company negligence was recently brought to the nation’s attention after a UPS delivery truck driver crashed his box truck in McKinney, Texas while suffering from heat exhaustion.
+Delivery company negligence was recently brought to the nation’s attention after a UPS delivery truck driver crashed his box truck in McKinney, Texas, while suffering from heat exhaustion.
 The UPS driver had reportedly radioed his employer to state that he was suffering from “heat-related” symptoms (i.e., heat exhaustion or possibly heatstroke) but was told to drive back to the McKinney distribution center.
-The driver kept operating his delivery truck, as instructed by his employer, passed out from heat exhaustion, and crashed into a line of trees.
+As instructed by his employer, the driver kept operating his delivery truck, passed out from heat exhaustion, and crashed into a line of trees.
 He was temporarily hospitalized, and no other parties were injured.

-Why did UPS instruct someone who was reporting symptoms of heat exhaustion to keep driving?
+Why did UPS instruct someone reporting heat exhaustion symptoms to keep driving?
 The question is on everyone’s mind, and an investigation is underway to determine if the employer acted negligently by issuing the instruction instead of telling the worker to pull over and seek medical attention.

 (You can learn more about the McKinney UPS heat exhaustion crash by reading a full article from NBC 5 [NBCDFW].
 Click here.)